 The values of studying musicianship or learning to play an instrument from an early age have been well documented and these benefits include:

 - Physical coordination and motor control

 - Being expressive

 - Using creativity and imagination

 - Learning to learn

 However, the key to unlocking these benefits is progression.
-There are a range activities that support and inspire musical progression.
-One of the most fundamental of these is to develop from playing alone, to playing with others.
+There are a range of activities that support and inspire musical progression.
+One of the most fundamental of these is to develop from playing alone to playing with others.